 The scrutiny we face as it relates to our hair affected not only my self-esteem but the level of comfort I felt at my job as a front desk assistant at a primary care facility.
 Although I was fortunate enough to work at places that never explicitly categorized my hair as unacceptable, I felt pressure to wear extensions to blend in.

-On the handful of times I did wear my hair out, I would be inundated with questions.
+The handful of times I did wear my hair out, I would be inundated with questions.
 Eventually, I was so uncomfortable I decided to quit the job altogether.
 But what about the women who have to stay in a job for years while being taught their natural hair is unprofessional?

 I decided to leave that job over much more than hair politics—it was disorganized, and I was often disrespected.
 But leaving that job was the catalyst for an important decision: to never attend an interview with “altered” hair again.

 In order to do that, I had to reevaluate the negative messages I’d been taught about what is and isn’t professional enough to wear to work.
 At first, I wouldn’t typically show up with my loose hair (in an afro) but I started styling my hair in ways that worked well with my texture and flattered my face shape, like braided headbands and high puffs.
-If I set an expectation that I am going to show up authentically and unapologetically black, I would never have to deal with the anxiety of revealing my real hair.
+If I set an expectation that I am going to show up authentically and unapologetically Black, I would never have to deal with the anxiety of revealing my real hair.

 Before leaving my old job, I typically wore extensions, but after I left, I stopped almost completely.
 I knew my first step toward normalizing diversity needed to begin with normalizing myself.
 I found a hairdresser at Gentlemen's Salon in Cheyenne, Wyoming, who could style my hair in ways that protected it while showing my true self, like braided updos, two-strand twists, and flat twists.
 The first few times, I felt naked with all of my hair cornrowed on top of my head.
 I was embarrassed by how different my hair looked from everyone else's.